How to Set Profile Picture in Zoom

-If you want to change your language settings in Zoom iOS or Android device, you can do so by changing the operating system language first.
-Once you change the language settings in your mobile device, make sure to restart it.
+If you want to change your language settings on Zoom on an iOS or Android device, you can do so by changing the operating system language first.
+Once you change the language settings on your mobile device, make sure to restart it.
 When you do, Zoom will automatically apply the new language settings.

 Choosing the Right Profile Picture Is a Big Deal